A launch monitor is one of the most valuable assets that any data-driven golfer can have.

 - apex (max height)

 Launch angle and apex are parameters that are normally limited to professional launch monitors, so you’re getting very good value here.

-You don’t need the app to use the SC300, but we recommend installing it because it provides extra benefits including spin data.
+You don’t need the app to use the SC300i, but we recommend installing it because it provides extra benefits including spin data and a video playback feature.
 It can be connected to the launch monitor via Bluetooth.